sushimon/Richard-Shi-Resume/README.md

 Push changes to github to update PDFs.
 The most recent PDF will be on github for download or sharing

-To tailor applications for each role, make a new branch and push changes there.
+** Want to tailor your resume for each role?** To do so, make a new branch for each position and push changes there.
+You can switch between versions easily, without having to worry about clunky naming ("firstname_lastname_resume_meta_v2-1.pdf" no longer!)

 `git checkout -b new_branch`